idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 While these tools have a different translation interface, both share a number of features, such as multiple supported file formats (and file filter options), unlimited TM and Glossary access (as well as remote access, via [WordFast Server](https://www.wordfast.com/products_wordfast_server.html)), Machine Translation integration, advanced time-saving features and real-time assurance (Transcheck).

-In addition, the current WFP offers a WYSIWYG interface for formatting tags, Target-only Live Preview, Segment Filtering, Multilingual Translation Projects, Export and Import Translation Packages (including SDL Trados files and packages) and the ability to Chain (virtually merge) files for translation consistency.
+In addition, the current WFP offers a WYSIWYG interface for formatting tags, Target-only Live Preview, Segment Filtering, Multilingual Translation Projects, Export and Import Translation Packages (including Trados files and packages) and the ability to Chain (virtually merge) files for translation consistency.

 The demo version has some limitations, but it is not time-based, making it useful to keep around, especially for round trip scenarios, since it supports many file formats and offers nice filter options.